MengQiuchen/cPeaks/map2cpeak/README.md

 optional arguments:

- --help, -h:          show this help message --barcode_path, -b:  barcode file is given, the code will use the barcode in the file or the code will use all barcodes in the fragment.tsv.gz file
- --type_saved, -t:    output file is mtx file or h5ad former, Default to .mtx --output, -o:        output folder, Default to ./map2cpeaks_result
+ --help, -h:          show this help message --barcode_path, -b:  Each line is a barcode, the code will use the barcodes in the file, Default to all barcodes in fragment --type_saved, -t:    output file is mtx file or h5ad former, Default to .mtx --output, -o:        output folder, Default to ./map2cpeaks_result
  --output_name:       name of output files, Default to cell-cpeaks.